The story of Halahala Kumar

-The Story of Halahal Kumar or The Snake-Prince is an Indian folktale from the region of Odisha, first published in 1901 and later translated to English.
-The story contains similarities to the Odia story of Sasisena Kavya, published in the 17th century.
+The story of Halahala Kumar, or The Snake-Prince is an Indian folktale from the region of Odisha, first published in 1901 and later translated to English.
+The story contains similarities to the Odia story of Shashisena Kavya, published in the 17th century.

 The tale is a local form of the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a woman marries a man of supernatural origin (a snake or serpent), loses him and must regain him.
 The tale also contains tale type AaTh 977, "The Eloping Couple and the Robbers", wherein a protagonist couple flee from their families, find shelter with robbers that kill the male half of the couple, but deities' mercy restores the man to life - a type that the indexes only report in India and South Asia.